Twitter Engagement Strategies That Work for Food Brands

 All these entry methods come under the umbrella of “engagements” on Twitter.
 If you run a contest and ask people to like, reply and RT for entry, you’ll receive a higher number of engagements.
 This can help increase the engagement rate for a particular tweet.

-Here’s a recent Twitter giveaway we ran on The Food Rush.
+Here’s a recent Twitter giveaway we ran on Eco & Beyond.
 This post received 17,860 impressions and 1,229 engagements which gave us an engagement rate of 6.9%.

 Competitions are a great way to grow your following and increase engagement.
 But they’re also a great way to build brand awareness and build some buzz around your products.
 Especially if your products are the prize on offer.